Rachel Smalley: If humanity survives the Trump presidency, we'll be doing very well

 And so that's one issue.
 It's quite an issue.
 But it's not the only issue overnight from Trump's bizarre presidency.

 Matt Lauer was sacked by the NBC overnight.
 He's one of the most famous TV news anchors in America.
-He earns over $25 million dollars a year, he moderated an election debate between Trump and Clinton ... but he's gone.
+He earns more than $25 million a year, he moderated an election debate between Trump and Clinton, but he's gone.

 You may recognise his name.

 He's the American who bought the Hunter Valley Station near Wanaka this year.
-It's 6500 hectares.
+It's 6500ha.

 Anyway, I digress.
 He's been sacked from the NBC.